hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 SATURN# spi_nand write 0x81000000 0x000003b00000 0x2800000
 ```

-When the stick is turned back on, it will boot with the transferred kernel and rootfs.
+When the stick turns back on, it will boot with the transferred kernel and rootfs.

 # Known Bugs